charlie763/CivNetSplashPage/_posts/2017-02-06-partner-with-civnet.md

 		<li>You're looking to expand beyond your current constituent base, either by recruiting new people or collaborating with other groups.</li>
 		<li>You're interested in using CivNet not only to recruit and communicate with new constituents but also to communicate with people you already work with.</li>
 		<li><i>Collaborating and networking among groups of groups</i> is vital to your success.</li>
-		<li>There is leadership in your project that is interested in learning a new technolgoy and driving adoption among your membership.</li>
+		<li>There is leadership in your project that is interested in learning a new technology and driving adoption among your membership.</li>
 	</ul>
 If these characteristics don't describe your group or project that doesn't mean CivNet isn't for you!
 There are other factors that matter, and we're still learning what does and doesn't work.</p>